 You sound a lot like me, to be honest.
 That is quite the tricky situation.

 Personally, it would drive me crazy if my girlfriend reacted to (almost) everything we spoke about with little to no emotion.
 It would lead me to believe that she was irritated with me, or just not happy in general.
 But considering your girlfriend seems totally amped about a future with you, it makes it confusing.

 Have you tried honestly talking to her about it?
 If she can go on and on about some things, but not others, maybe she’s bored with the other things you talk about?

 If it’s just her personality, you may be stuck.
 You should never attempt to change someone’s personality just to reflect what you want in a girl.

 Any girl can get carried away talking about her future, but is it a future you would be happy in?
 Just because she talks about your future doesn’t mean you would be happy together.

 Also, generally speaking, if a relationship doesn’t work because of a core issue like your personalities not being compatible, chances are it won’t work in the future.
 I have witnessed a lot of my friends break up and get back together, and I have yet to see a single relationship work where they tried it again (or again… or again).

-Anonymous asked: You're not an idiot ahahah
+Anonymous said: You're not an idiot ahahah